katherin915/ResumeIT/README.md

 ### Resume Parser

-ResumeIQ extracts meaningful information from resumes even when different resumes use different section headings.
+ResumeIT extracts meaningful information from resumes even when different resumes use different section headings.

 It identifies: